django-oscar/django-oscar-paypal/README.rst

 PayPal package for django-oscar
 ===============================

 This is a work in progress - not ready for production yet.
+It also depends on the forthcoming version of oscar (0.2) which hasn't been released yet.

 Overview
 ========